eosnetworkfoundation/eosio-plus/subgroups/SoftwareDevelopment/objectives.md

 - How to ensure the priorities of the gatekeepers/commiters are in alignment
   - Must be on the roadmap
   - Must be agreed to by general consensus
-  - Is there a consensus mechanism above them if they are blocking items?
+  - Is there a consensus mechanism above them if they (commiters) are blocking items?
 - How to handle a 3rd party feature that was not on the roadmap but seems beneficial?
-  - Have a committee that took these as input, and then ammended the roadmap.
+  - Have a committee (not necessarily the commiters) that took these as input, and then ammended the roadmap.
   - Need a clear published policy on GitHub as to how to submit new code, features or proposals
   - Make the decisions and committe of the above type decisions public and transparent